CharReek/Project-5/README.md

 ## Code Validation
 ## Tests
 ## Bugs & soultions
+* Stripe payment not Processing.
+One major bug i experienced during this project was during the implimentation of stripe payment.Ii found that my payments were being created but were not successful.
+I spent many hourse searching solutions and went to tutor support for help. in the end it turend out to be that the webhook was not pulling the correct results due to a spelling error in the code.
+This was a simple fix however reading the stripe documentation gave me a good insight into the different functionalities that can be inplimented with stripe and i learned alot about how to find fixes for bugs.
+*
 ## unfixed bugs
 ## Deployment and Cloning

 ## Credits
 #### Images
 * I got my product images & my hero image from [https://unsplash.com](https://unsplash.com) all the individual artits can be found in the name of the image